Close

 Abstinence

 Abstinence from alcohol and/or drug use opens neural pathways necessary for the requisite emotional and cognitive processing in recovery, and resets the reward motivational system by improving self-efficacy – a factor highly correlated with successful treatment outcome.
 Abstinence is crucial in that it disrupts the primary attachment to one’s drug of choice.
-Supportive medical and interpersonal treatment of withdrawal and cravings facilitates abstinence and resets the reward system.
+Supportive medication and supplements that promote dopamine receptor regeneration (Blum 2002), and interpersonal treatment of withdrawal and cravings, facilitates abstinence and resets the reward system.
 Intriguing evidence also suggests a period of abstinence following excessive alcohol exposure may result in a burst of growth of new nerve cells (Wobrock et al., 2009).

 The 12-Step Recovery Model